-Information and guidance on a range of feed related topics
+Information and guidance on a range of feed and horse nutrition related topics

 With so many feeds to choose from and lots of equine nutrition issues to think about, such as laminitis and gastric ulcers choosing the right feed for your horse can seem a little daunting at times.
 The equine nutrition team at Dengie are highly qualified and, just as importantly, highly experienced nutritionists and are available to share their knowledge with you.
 Our philosophy is always to do the best for your horse and we recommend the most appropriate horse feeds and products, whoever makes them.
 We consider the whole diet and provide guidance on grazing, forage and general management and we’re happy to compare and contrast feeds and supplements for you so you can make an informed choice about what to feed.
 If you want to find out a bit more about our expert horse nutrition team then please visit our Meet the Team pages.

 There are various ways you can contact our equine nutritionists.